ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 To deploy a flexible and customizable VMware® virtualized platform that best fits your workload needs, order a VMware vCenter Server® instance.

 You can also add services, such as [Zerto](/docs/vmwaresolutions?topic=vmwaresolutions-addingzertodr) for disaster recovery.
 For more information about the available services, see [Available services for vCenter Server instances](/docs/vmwaresolutions?topic=vmwaresolutions-vc_addingservices#vc_addingservices-available-services).
 Add-on services support varies between vCenter Server with NSX-V and vCenter Server with NSX-T™ instances.

-{:important}
+New deployments of vCenter Server multizone instances are not supported.
+{:deprecated}

 ## Requirements for vCenter Server instances
 {: #vc_orderinginstance-req}